 Getting Started: A Quick Tour of the CLI

-The following topics can help you get started with the Junos OS CLI to perform configuration changes, switch between operational mode and configuration mode, create a user account, and execute some of the basic commands.
+The following topics can help you (the network administrator) get started with the Junos OS CLI to perform configuration changes, switch between operational mode and configuration mode, create a user account, and execute some of the basic commands.

-This Junos OS CLI Guide generally assumes you are at least familiar with the content in the other guides, as well as Junos OS concepts and operation principles in general.
+This Junos OS CLI Guide assumes that you are familiar with Junos OS concepts and operation principles.

-This topic shows you how to start the Junos OS CLI, view the command hierarchy, and make small configuration changes.
-The related topics listed at the end of this topic provide more detailed information about using the CLI.
+This topic shows you how to start the Junos OS CLI, view the command hierarchy, and make minor configuration changes.

-Before you begin, make sure your device hardware is set up and Junos OS or Junos OS Evolved is installed.
+Before you begin, make sure that your device hardware is set up and Junos OS is installed.
 You must have a direct console connection to the device or network access using SSH or Telnet.
 If your device is not set up, follow the installation instructions provided with the device before proceeding.

 To log in to a device and start the CLI:

-first time on the device, remember that the device ships with no password
+the device, remember that the device ships with no

-required for root, but the first time you commit a configuration,
+password required for root.
+The first time you

 statement.

-The CLI includes several ways to get help about commands.
+CLI commands can vary by platform and software release.
+The CLI includes several ways to get help about available commands.
 This section demonstrates some examples showing how to get help:

 Type